Skip to content

 Here’s where most people screw up.
 They grab whatever’s cheapest without thinking about how they’ll actually use the thing.

 True cordless freedom.
 No batteries to charge, no cables to pack.
-Just fill it with lighter fluid and you’re good for an hour of continuous use.
+Just fill it with butane and you’re good for 60-90 minutes of continuous use.
 Perfect for automotive work in the field, emergency repairs, or job sites without power.
+The Weller is a focused soldering iron; the Berkling BSG-2000 is a full multi-tool kit — soldering iron, heat gun, and blow torch in one with 12 attachments and a 5-way adjustable head.
 The downside?
 You’re carrying flammable gas, there’s an open flame, and temperature control is basically “hot” or “hotter.”
-Don’t bring this to an airport unless you enjoy TSA interrogations.
+Don’t bring these to an airport unless you enjoy TSA interrogations.
 For more recommendations, check out our best cordless glue guns guide.

 Battery-Powered (Milwaukee M12, AA-powered)